By Tom Soma

 RISK was established to provide support, education, resources and intervention to children eleven years and younger who demonstrate sexually inappropriate behavior.
 Children’s Center contacts families in these cases with a goal of addressing the behaviors before they escalate to a level that necessitates juvenile justice involvement.

-Thank you to our generous donors and champions who supported Children’s Center in the 2016-2017 fiscal year!
+Thank you to our generous donors and champions who supported Children’s Center in Fiscal Year 2017!